Originally published in the April 2018 print issue of Out There Outdoors magazine.

 While this may sound romantic and cool, we have no illusions about how difficult this will be.
 In addition, being together 24/7 isn’t something we’re used to, so there may be a time or two when we’ll need to ride 100 yards apart.
 But then we’ll do what we’ve done for over 37 years and talk it out.
 We know there will be hardships, but we will also be there for each other.
 Realistically, physically-easy days will be few and far between if we’re planning to average 50 miles a day; however, the challenges presented by the unknowns add excitement, and they also present the chance to make memories as we overcome them.

-Author Bio.
 Hank Greer is an avid cyclist.
-He’s written a number of Every Day Cyclist columns over the past six years.
-Last September he shared his Oregon outback bike adventure.
+He’s written a number of Every Day Cyclist columns for OTO.
+In the September 2017 issue, he shared about his Oregon outback bike adventure.

-Feature photo: Hank Greer is striving for visibility during his bike tour. // Kathy & Hank Greer
+[Feature photo: Hank Greer is striving for visibility during his bike tour. // by Kathy & Hank Greer]